 While the Querier switch is in a non-Querier state, only Query packets that have a lower IP address than the elected Querier switch will be processed.
 This will cause an update of the Querier information.

 By default, IGMP Snooping Querier is disabled on all VLANs.

-Follow the steps below for a basic IGMP Querier configuration.
+Follow these to configure a basic IGMP Querier:

 1. Configure the source IPv4 address for IGMP Querier on a VLAN.